elle86a/dont-push-privacy/index.md

 ## Introduction

 This Privacy Policy describes how "Dont Push!" ("the App", "the Game") handles user data.
-The App is a single-player offline puzzle game.
+The App is a single-player puzzle game.

 ## Data Collection

-**Dont Push! does NOT collect, store, transmit, or share any personal data.**
+**Dont Push! does NOT directly collect, store, or transmit any personal data.**

-The App:
-- Does NOT require an internet connection
-- Does NOT require user registration or login
-- Does NOT use analytics or tracking services
-- Does NOT display advertisements
-- Does NOT access contacts, camera, location, or any device sensors (except optional haptic vibration)
+However, the App uses third-party services that may collect certain data as described below.

+## Third-Party Services

+### Google AdMob (Advertising)

+The App displays advertisements provided by Google AdMob.
+AdMob may collect and process the following data:

+- **Advertising ID**: A unique, user-resettable identifier for advertising purposes
+- **Device information**: Device model, operating system version, screen size
+- **Ad interaction data**: Impressions, clicks, and views

+This data is collected and processed by Google in accordance with [Google's Privacy Policy](https://policies.google.com/privacy).

+You can reset or disable your Advertising ID in your device settings under **Settings > Privacy > Ads**.

+### Google Play Billing

+The App offers an optional in-app purchase ("Remove Ads") processed entirely by Google Play.
+The App does not collect or store any payment information.

 ## Local Data Storage